Guardian Life Insurance Review 2026: Pricing, Pros & Cons

 SafeGuard360™

 The SafeGuard360™ is one of Guardian’s unique offerings.
-It combines whole life insurance, long-term care protection and disability income insurance into one solution.
+It's a hybrid insurance that combines whole life insurance, long-term care protection and disability income insurance into one solution.
 SafeGuard360™ clients also have access to a centralized claim reporting system and a team of claims specialists from Guardian to help them through the filing process.
+SafeGuard360 is worth comparing to standalone long-term care policies if you want to consolidate coverage and avoid separate underwriting processes.

 Universal Life Insurance